 Here you have 4 options:

-Couple; if there are two of you travelling, you're in a relationship and cohabiting, then you can purchase a couples policy to get a group discount.
+Two of us; if there are two of you travelling, you're in a relationship and cohabiting, then you can purchase a couples policy.

-Group; this is essentially just a collection of individual policies, though purchasing as a group will save you time and money as one person can do the buying on behalf of everyone travelling and benefit from a group discount.
+A Group of us; this is essentially just a collection of individual policies, though purchasing as a group will save you time as one person can do the buying on behalf of everyone travelling.

 If you are purchasing a Single Trip policy, please ensure you tell us all the countries you are travelling to.